MinderooFoundation/OceanOmics-OpenData/tutorial.md

 ## Raw reads

-The most common use case for raw reads is to assembly them into a genome assembly.
+The most common use case for raw reads is to assemble them into a genome assembly.

 ### Genome assembly